python-hyper/h11/README.rst

 *...that's a terrible reason.*

-Well, ok.
-And I wanted to play with `Curio
+Well, ok...
+I also wanted to play with `Curio
 <https://curio.readthedocs.io/en/latest/tutorial.html>`_, which has no
 HTTP library, and I was feeling inspired by Curio's elegantly featureful minimalism and Corey's call-to-arms blog-post.